LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 Knockback = 5 + 5(E-2)

-## Level 5 - Tidal Surge (min 2 Essence)
-The Genasi can summon the power of a tidal surge, unleashing a powerful wave to crash upon their enemies.

-Expend a minimum of 2 Genasi Essence to cast "Tidal Surge."
-This ability creates a 20-foot cone in front of the Genasi.
-Creatures within the cone must make a Strength saving throw or be pushed back and knocked prone.
-The damage dealt is 2d8 bludgeoning plus an additional 1d8 for each extra Genasi Essence expended.

-## Level 7 - Aqua Veil (1 Essence)
+## Level 4 - Aqua Veil (2 E)
 The Genasi learns to manipulate water defensively, creating a protective barrier.

-As an action, expend 1 Genasi Essence to cast "Aqua Veil."
+As an action, expend 2E to cast "Aqua Veil."
 This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their \[SPELL\] modifier.
 The veil provides resistance to ranged damage and immunity to fire damage until the temporary hit points are depleted.

-## *Level 8 - Aquaform (1 Essence)*
+## *Level 5 - Aquaform (1 Essence)*
 *The Genasi achieves a deeper understanding of their aquatic heritage, gaining further control over their form and the surrounding water.*

 *As a bonus action, the Genasi can transform their body into a fluid state, allowing them to move through tight spaces and making them resistant to physical damage until the start of their next turn.*